felixlu/awesome-stars/topics.md

 ## pytorch

 - [NandhaKishorM/laya](https://github.com/NandhaKishorM/laya) - Non-autoregressive System 1 decision engine.
 Typed choice, score and yes/no decisions over any text in a single forward pass, in 100+ languages, with a router that picks the right checkpoint per reque
 - [Comfy-Org/ComfyUI](https://github.com/Comfy-Org/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.
+The fastest local inference engine in the world.
 - [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Swap GPT for any LLM by changing a single line of code.
 Xinference lets you run open-source, speech, and multimodal models on cloud, on-prem, or your laptop — all through one unified, production-ready
 - [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI